guardian/prosemirror-elements/docs/how-it-works.md

 ```

 Once the `NodeSpec` is created and added to the editor schema, our ProseMirror editor can contain `Nodes` representing our element data.
 Now we must provide a way of translating plain data to `Nodes`, and vice-versa.

+### Moving element data in and out of ProseMirror

+### Representing Element data and its lifecycle within ProseMirror